 Current FIFA ranking: 69

-Even in the qualifying phase, no one expected Cape Verde to win their group, but they did so with just one loss in 10 matches, leaving favorites Cameroon in second place.
+Even in the qualifying phase, no one expected Cape Verde to win their group, but they did so with just one loss in 10 matches, leaving favourites Cameroon in second place.

 Manager and tactics

-Pedro Leitao Brito, more widely known as simply Bubista, will be a new name to the majority of the football world, as he has never coached outside Cape Verde.
-But he has now been named CAF’s 2025 Coach of the Year, after the team qualified to the World Cup.
+Pedro Leitao Brito, more widely known as simply Bubista, is a new name to the majority of the football world, as he has never coached outside Cape Verde.
+But he has now been named CAF’s 2025 Coach of the Year, after the team qualified for the World Cup.

 Saudi Arabia